 From there, you have the option to fill the additional space with other windows.
 You can also manually lock them using the same method as above.
 Once everything’s in place, you can click and drag the dividing lines between windows to adjust their size.

 Some ultrawide monitors offer more robust hardware solutions as well, though they depend on each manufacturer.
 Check your setup manual for the specifics.

-The size of your ultrawide is dependent on your needs and physical space constraints.
+Your decision depends on your specifications — what’s perfect for one person is too much or not enough for another.
+How much space do you have and what you intend on using the monitor for are also considerations.
 If you’re looking to discover the largest ultrawide monitor, there are several 49-inch screens, like Samsung’s CHG90 or Dell’s 49-inch Ultrasharp display.

-The 34-inch options with a 21:9 aspect ratio are a good place to start.
-They’re large enough to experience the full effect of the width without completely overtaking your desk.
+The 34-inch options with a 21:9 aspect ratio are an excellent place to start.
+You’ll have the full experience and some desk space left over.